yuchen-osdu/wellbore-domain-services/docs/tutorial/wdms-v3-api-io-efficiency.md

 ## 2. Chunking or not chunking?
 Chunk APIs have been created to handle large amount of bulk data (GB) or when network is not stable enough and requires to split up data into smaller pieces.
-When writting, using the **chunking feature has a ressource and timing cost**: it requires to manage a session, verify that chunks can be assembled all together and resolving conflicts if any.
+When writing, using the **chunking feature has a resource and timing cost**: it requires to manage a session, verify that chunks can be assembled all together and resolving conflicts if any.

-It implies, you should not use chunking APIs if your bulk data has a:
+It implies, you **should not** use chunking APIs if your bulk data has a:
 - Total number of values below **5 millions**
 - Total size is below **50MB**

-## 3. WDMS bulk data limits
+## 3. WDDMS bulk data limits
 Each read or writing call using chunking APIs must request below **10 millions values** or **500 columns**, otherwise an HTTP 400 or HTTP 413 error will be returned